HamiltonMultimedia/hello-world/README.md

 By focusing on the protocols available I can apply tighter security measures on my apps.

 I'm noticing a restriction on my bandwidth.
 I don't know if it's ISP toggling or a peak hours problem.

+I can't beleieve I forgot to set my usuaal security settings on my machines, welp it's like they say better late than never.
+I just hope it's not too late.